 After Steve Nicol missed the very first kick of the shoot-out Liverpool shoulders relaxed, and it was instead Roma that lost their way.
 By the time Souness stepped up to confidently strike home the fifth penalty the pendulum had swung Liverpool’s way.
 With Grobbelaar unnerving the players in all-white, it was Conti and Graziani that wilted under the pressure.

 Sampdoria, one of Italy’s great underachievers, would be his destination.
-Teaming up with Trevor Francis and the emerging talents of Pietro Vierchowod, Gianluca Vialli and Roberto Mancini, Souness helped create the springboard that would propel the club to its eventual Serie A title win in 1990-91.
+Teaming up with Trevor Francis and the emerging talents of Pietro Vierchowod, Gianluca Vialli and Roberto Mancini, Souness helped create the springboard that would propel the club to its eventual Scudetto in 1990/91.